MiguelCF06/simple_shell/README.md

 execute_cwd | Executes a command in the current directory check_for_dir | Check if the command is a part of a path

+### Documentation

+For display the manual page of this project pts the following command:
+'man ./man_1_simple_shell'

 ### Authors